-"As far as team aspects are concerned, I look at it as doing the things you have to do to win," he said.
+"As far as team aspects are con-cerned, I look at it as doing the things you have to do to win," he said.
 "If that means blocking on every play, I'm willing to do that.
+"If that means running punts back, watching while quarterback Greg Frey suffered through a two-for-eight passing performance for a scant 35 yards.
+Graham also was involved in a play which set up Minnesota's first touchdown.

-'If that means running punts back, I'll do that, too.
-If it means getting open in the end zone on the last play of the game, hey, I'm definitely up for that While Minnesota was marching to a
+I'll do that, too.
+If it means getting open in the end zone on the last play of the game, hey, I'm definitely up for that."
+While Minnesota was marching to a 31-0 lead in the first half, Graham was